Ben-PW/Spotlight2/README.md

 Error messages take the form:
 `ERROR | dataset = a | alpha = b | spotlight_pct = c | p_obs_spotlit = d | p_obs_nonspotlit = e | message = f`

+## Citation
+If you use the datasets or code provided in this repository, please cite [link to paper to go here hopefully!]
+Repository
+[Repository archive to go here]
+License
+[License type to ogo here]